Hip bursitis is a common problem that causes pain over the outside of the upper thigh and hip joint. A bursa

 - Swelling over the bursa

 An x-ray is often obtained to ensure there are no bone spurs or calcifications that could be contributing to the problem.
-Occasionally, your doctor may obtain an MRI if the diagnosis is unclear or if the problem does not resolve with treatment.
+Occasionally, your doctor may obtain an MRI if the diagnosis is unclear or if the problem does not resolve with initial treatment.

 What else can cause symptoms similar to hip bursitis?